Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetFlipInfo.md

 If set to 2, logging of flip completion info is disabled.
 If set to 3, the oldest stored flip completion info is returned in a struct
 'info'.
+If set to 4, only with Wayland and use of the Vulkan display backend, some
+required manual preparation for timestamping is performed.
+This is not for use
+by user scripts!
+If set to 5, only with Wayland and use of the Vulkan display backend, return the
+present timestamp for the most recently completed present, or zero if unknown.

 # The info struct contains the following fields